Showing posts with label PureSignal. Show all posts

 On average we see an improvement of 7dB again better then a Mossi fart.

-So I'd say any improvement, be it only 6dB is an improvement.
-As such I would recommend to upgrade the IC-7610 firmware and enable DPD however, YMMV ....
+So I'd say any reduction in IMD, and be it only 6dB, is an improvement.
+As such, I would recommend enabling DPD whilst using an RF-Amplifier however, YMMV ....

 Monday, June 10, 2024